How Do I Plan for the Future?

 Know Your Benefits

 Now is the perfect time to review your benefits and make sure you're familiar with what's covered.
-You can also register and log in to Your Health Alliance to see all of your covered benefits and track your spending and claims.
+You can also register and log in to Hally to see all of your covered benefits and track your spending and claims.

 If you get sick, it's also a good idea to let us know.
 You might qualify for our care coordination or disease management, which can give you personal help and resources for managing your illness, or our Medicare Medication Therapy Management program, which can give those on Medicare personal help managing medications.